“What’s the rush?”

 Click here for a link to the arboretum’s website, and an array of photos and information on the huge range of trees that they grow with many significant collections – their Acers and Malus looked particularly beautiful.

-More magic and colours in the Lower Copse, where my chainsawed moss capped mushrooms have this year sprouted crops of mushrooms, from both their stump bases, as well as their long surface contouring roots … They seem to be Shaggy Pholiota (Pholiota squarrosa).
+More magic and colours in the lower copse, where my chainsaw shaped, moss capped mushrooms, have this year sprouted crops of mushrooms, from both their stump bases, as well as their long surface contouring roots.
+They seem to be Shaggy Pholiota, Pholiota squarrosa.
 Roger Phillips’ excellent book on mushrooms lists them as being ‘occasional’, inedible, and more usually at the base of deciduous and very occasionally coniferous trees.
-Both trees were indeed firs, and whilst living had numerous Fly Agaric which sprouted around them – again not expected for conifers.
-Neither species have obviously read what conditions they are meant to enjoy…
+Both trees were indeed firs, and whilst living had numerous Fly Agaric, Amanita muscaria, which sprouted around them – again not expected for conifers.

 I mentioned before that tupping time is in full swing.
-Doublet our ram lamb has graduated from yellow raddle to green over the last 10 days.
+Doublet, our ram lamb, has graduated from yellow raddle to green over the last 10 days.
 For those unfamiliar with the shepherd’s meaning for ‘raddled’, it refers to the practice of using coloured dyes to mark the brisket of the ram, and so identify any ewes that have been mated.
-(Not the ruddy cheeked, or debauchered alternative meanings for the word).
-This helps plan lambing dates, as well as giving an initial idea of whether the ram is actually doing anything, since much mating activity seems to be nocturnal.
+Not therefore the ruddy cheeked, or hung over, alternative meanings for the word.
+This coloured marking helps estimate lambing dates, as well as giving an initial idea of whether the ram is actually doing anything, since much mating activity seems to be nocturnal.
 A ewe typically comes into season, oestrous, about once every 17 days for a period of about 24 hours.
-So by changing colours every 17 days, you can get an idea of whether a particular ewe has been mated, and whether it’s then conceived – clearly if she ends up with mixed colours, one assumes that she didn’t ‘take’ to the first mating episode.
+So, by changing colours every 17 days, you can get an idea of whether a particular ewe has been mated, and whether it’s then conceived – clearly if she ends up with mixed colours, one assumes that she didn’t ‘take’ to the first mating episode.